igor-vovk/connect-rpc-scala/README.md

   "id": "123"
 }

-###
-HTTP/2 200 OK
+HTTP/1.1 200 OK

 {
   "name": "example"
 }
 ```

-that will be compatible with Connect protocol clients (e.g.,
+It is compatible with Connect protocol clients (e.g., you can generate clients with https://connectrpc.com `protoc` and
-you can generate clients with https://connectrpc.com `protoc` and `buf` plugins instead of writing requests manually).
+`buf` plugins instead of writing requests manually).

 In addition, the library supports creating free-form REST APIs,
 using [GRPC Transcoding](https://cloud.google.com/endpoints/docs/grpc/transcoding) approach